The Smart Ticketing project

 Smart Ticketing now on G:link

 You can now trial new Smart Ticketing payment options on G:link.
-Experience the freedom of tapping your own way with Mastercard and Amex now accepted on G:link for adult fares only.
+Experience the freedom of tapping your own way with Visa, Mastercard and American Express now accepted on G:link for adult fares only.

 Learn more about the Smart Ticketing trial and new ways to pay on G:link.